 • immunotherapy or allergy vaccination can gradually reduce sensitivity to allergens to such an extent that the body stops responding to them;

-• antibiotics are also used to treat complications such as ear and nose infections, which are common in allergic children.
+• Antibiotics are also used to treat complications such as ear and nose infections, which are common in children with allergies.

-There is a wide range of medicines for the treatment of asthma.
-Usually several drugs are prescribed, designed, firstly, to relieve the symptoms during an acute attack, and, secondly, to control the symptoms at other times.
+There is a wide range of medications available to treat asthma.
+Typically, several medications are prescribed, designed to, first, relieve symptoms during an acute attack, and, second, control symptoms the rest of the time.

-If you have had severe allergic reactions in the past, you should always have a set of medicines and tools with you in order to help yourself with the onset of anaphylactic shock and, if necessary, give yourself injections.
-It is important to get medical help right away, and while waiting for medical help, come, lie down, raise your legs above chest level to increase blood flow to the heart and brain.
+If you have had severe allergic reactions in the past, you should always carry a set of medications and equipment with you in order to help yourself if anaphylactic shock occurs and, if necessary, give yourself injections.
+It is important to get medical help right away, and while waiting for medical help, lie down and raise your legs above chest level to increase blood flow to the heart and brain.

 Surgery

 People with asthma may experience complications during and after surgery.
-Make sure your doctor knows about your asthma, as you will likely need to have a number of tests before surgery.
+Make sure your doctor knows about your asthma, as you will likely need to undergo a number of tests before surgery.

-Treatment of allergies with diet therapy, herbs, vitamin or mineral supplements has not been shown to be successful.
-If you are allergic to pollen, you should be especially careful with herbal medicines, as they may contain substances that can trigger allergic symptoms!
+Treating allergies with diet therapy, herbs, and vitamin or mineral supplements has not been shown to be successful.
+If you have a pollen allergy, you should be especially careful with herbal remedies as they may contain substances that can trigger allergic symptoms!

-If you do not have an allergy to a food component, you will not have to change your diet so as not to cause an allergic reaction.
-Since allergies are not due to nutritional deficiencies, but merely a reaction of the immune system, vitamin and mineral supplements will not cure an allergic reaction.
+If you are not allergic to a food component, you will not have to change your diet to avoid causing an allergic reaction.
+Because allergies are not a result of nutritional deficiencies, but merely a reaction of the immune system, vitamin and mineral supplements will not cure an allergic reaction.

 Prevention

-Depending on the type of allergy, some preventive measures will help organize your life in such a way as to reduce the risk of an allergic reaction.
+Depending on the type of allergy, certain preventive measures will help you organize your life in such a way as to reduce the risk of an allergic reaction.
 Recommendations:

 • sleep on special mattress covers and pillowcases to control dust mites;

-• Vacuum and dust frequently to get rid of dust mites and other airborne allergens.
+• Vacuum and dust frequently to get rid of dust mites and other allergens in the air;

 • use air conditioning in your home and car and change filters regularly;

-• do not store old bedding, toys, clothes and other items that may be carriers of dust and mold;
+• do not store old bedding, toys, clothes and other items that may carry dust and mold;

 • keep pets away from the table;

-• clean upholstered furniture to reduce dust mites.
+• Clean upholstered furniture to reduce the number of dust mites.

 The World Health Association has already called our century the century of allergies: the number of allergy sufferers is growing every year, both among children and adults.
 How to recognize allergies by symptoms?